ulixee/hero/website/docs/Plugins/CorePlugins.md

 ### configure<em>(config)</em>

-This hook is called during the initialization of a session/browserEmulator as well as every time agent.configure is called from the client.
+This hook is called during the initialization of a session/browserEmulator as well as every time hero.configure is called from the client.

 #### **Arguments**: